agrorural/pssa/wp-content/plugins/google-drive-embedder/readme.txt

 The **Premium version** contains some important extra features:

+* Browse My Drive, Recent Files, Starred, and Shared With Me tabs to locate Drive files the way you're used to.
+* Embed Folders: simply keep your Google Drive folder up-to-date with your files, and your staff or website visitors will always be able to view a list of the latest documents.
 * Google Calendars: pick from your Google Calendars and provide download links to ICAL or XML, or embed them directly in your site.
-* Google Docs export: provide links to downloadable versions of Google Docs, e.g. Spreadsheets exported as PDF or Excel.
-* Embed Folders: simply keep your Google Drive folder up-to-date with your files, and your staff or website visitors will always be able to view a list of the latest documents.
-* Embed Images, Videos, and Forms: serve them directly from Google Drive, respecting your Google sharing settings.
 * Support and updates for one year.

 [Premium - See details and purchase](http://wp-glogin.com/drive/?utm_source=Drive%20ReadmePromo&utm_medium=freemium&utm_campaign=Freemium)